The Good Vibrations

 These days, it's rare to come across a band with releases on a major label about whom so little is known, but the unwisely-named The Good Vibrations are one such.
-Were they British?
-Dutch?
-Belgian?
-The last seems the most likely, but it has to be said that they're pretty obscure.
+It seems they were British, but thoroughly obscure, despite releasing several singles.
 Their version of The Foundations' In The Bad, Bad Old Days (Before You Loved Me), a UK hit the previous year, is a vibrant, brassy (without actually containing any brass) take on the song that should appeal to lovers of little-known gems from the era.
 The flip, Shake A Hand, is not only less interesting, but also Mellotron-free.

 You want Mellotron?
 You goddit.
 The 'A' is smothered in MkII strings, both a lead line and a background chordal part, making it effectively the lead instrument on the track, although it's the only one of their twelve extant tracks to feature the instrument.
 2008's under-half-hour compilation of the band's singles, I'm Thinking 'Bout, already seems hard to find, but it's probably the easiest way to track down a physical copy of their meagre output.